C

 Care

 Caring for a Cocker Spaniel requires specific attention to its needs.
 Even as a puppy, it must be groomed properly and fed a healthy diet to thrive.
-This pet has many health issues to watch for, which is primarily the result of careless breeding in their origins.
+This pet has many health issues to watch for, which are primarily the result of careless breeding in their origins.

 Best Dog Food

 The diet of these dogs needs to consist of at least 1.5 cups of high-quality dog food every day, though they may eat up to 2.5 cups.
-For that reason, the ROYAL CANIN Cocker Spaniel Adult Dry Dog Food comes highly recommended.

 The exact amount your dog will eat will depend on its age, activity level, and other factors.
 If your pup likes to spend more time doing physical activities, it might be at the higher end of this range.